Cheezcuits/ConverterC/README.md

 # ConverterC
-metric to imperial converter made in C (and yes it is very horrible would NOT recommend)
+metric to imperial(and vice versa) converter made in C (and yes it is very horrible would NOT recommend)